Join the Sustainable Optoelectronics Research Group

 Key Application Requirements:

-• Demonstrated academic excellence with a cumulative grade point average of 3.9/4.33 (or equivalent in other grading scales) in all prior degrees.
+- Demonstrated academic excellence with a cumulative grade point average of 80% or higher in all prior degrees.

 Only applications meeting all key requirements above will be considered.
 If any requirement is not met, your application will not be considered for this opportunity.